Rebel Bloom Society

 I did all the things I thought would earn me safety and belonging.

-But I still felt like I was barely holding it together—because deep down, I knew none of it was actually me.
+But I still felt like I was barely holding it together

 The Blossoming of a Quiet Rebel